Adi-Vat/Excursions/MemristorSim/README.md

 $\dfrac{dw}{dt} = f (w,i)$

 However due to the difficulty in manufacturing these devices, an approximation can be achieved by using photochromatic dye.
-The equations can therefore be simplified, specifically:
+In this simulation, I use the simplified equation,

 $v = M(w) i$